 Download software for Mac OS X 10.9 and above:

 If BigFix is installed on your computer it must removed before you can install VLRE.
-See the BigFix Removal Instructions for more information.
+At the prompt, click Yes to remove BigFix now.

 Device enrollment questionnaire